by Valts Ausmanis · June 29, 2023

 The diagram provides an example of a VPC (Virtual Private Cloud) configuration with an VPC endpoint gateway.
 When an VPC endpoint gateway is created, it is associated with a specific route table within the VPC.
 In the diagram, the instance located in the public subnet 10.0.2.0/24 can access Amazon S3 directly through the endpoint gateway.
 On the other hand, the instances in the second public subnet also have access to S3, but their requests will be routed through the internet gateway.

-As experienced AWS architects and developers, our goal is to provide users an easy way to create stunning AWS architecture diagrams.
+As experienced AWS architects and developers, our goal is to provide users an easy way to create stunning AWS architecture diagrams and detailed technical documentation.
 Join us to simplify your diagramming process and unleash the beauty of your cloud infrastructure